sse-secure-systems/connaisseur/setup/acr/README.md

 > If something goes wrong with the creation of the Service Principal, check that you actually have sufficient privileges to create a Service Principal.

 Note down the `.appId` and `.password` values.
 These are your notary username and password, respectively.
 You will need them later in the setup when [configuring Notary](../README.md#configure-notary).
-Use the `.appId` value as your Notary username and `.password` as password.
+Use the `.appId` value as your Notary username, `.password` value as password and `<ACR-NAME>.azurecr.io` as your notary URL.

 At this point, the adaptations specific to AKS and ACR are complete and you can continue with the [second step of the general Kubernetes guide](../README.md#2-set-up-docker-content-trust).